ECB Watch: Does normalization imply a ‘refi’ rate of 4% next year?

 The ECB sets great store by the transparency of its decision-making process and the clarity of its communication with the outside world.
 ECB president Jean-Claude Trichet was reminding us of this again last month.

 It is against this background that the ECB has been preparing financial markets for another rate rise in June, with a hint of further increases in the months ahead.
-At his regular press conference following the governing councils April 6 meeting, ECB president Jean-Claude Trichet pointed out that interest rates were still very low and that monetary policy remained accommodative.
-He warned that, with risks to price stability continuing on the upside, the ECB was in a process of normalization to prevent those risks from materializing, which was why it had raised rates twice already and why there would be an increase in the future.
+At his regular press conference following the governing council’s April 6 meeting, ECB president Jean-Claude Trichet pointed out that interest rates were still very low and that monetary policy remained “accommodative”.
+He warned that, with risks to price stability continuing on the upside, the ECB was in a “process of normalization” to prevent those risks from materializing, which was why it had raised rates twice already and why there would be an increase in the future.